sci-42ver/SICP_SDF/sicp_notes.md

 - > universality
   i.e. Universal Turing machine
 - see book
-  > e key idea of *data-directed programming* is to handle generic opera-tions in programs by dealing explicitly with operation-and-type tables, so "data" -> "table".
+  > e key idea of *data-directed programming* is to handle generic opera-tions in programs by dealing explicitly with *operation-and-type tables* so "data" -> "table". (i.e. data-directed dispatch said in section 4.4)
 - > You might want to compare it to the one-screenful substitution-model interpreter you saw in week 6. i.e. highlighted words.
 In a nutshell, just add `env`.
 - > they’d still be teaching you where the semicolons go.